-Kinyarwanda is a Bantu language spoken with about 7 million speakers who live mainly in Rwanda, where it is the national language along with French and English, and also in the Democratic Republic of Congo and Uganda.
-Kinyarwanda is closley related to Kirundi, which is spoken in Burundi and Tanzania.
+Kinyarwanda is a Bantu language spoken with about 12 million speakers who live mainly in Rwanda, where it is the national language, along with French and English.
+It is also spoken in the Democratic Republic of Congo and Uganda.
+Kinyarwanda is closely related to Kirundi, which is spoken in Burundi and Tanzania.

 Abantu bose bavuka aliko bakwiye agaciro no kwubahwa kimwe.
 Bose bavukana ubwenge n'umutima, bagomba kugilirana kivandimwe.